LOCATIONS: Plitvice Lakes | Trogir | Dubrovnik

 Dates: August 25–30, 2019

-For me, this is what Croatia is about.
 On this tour you’ll be challenged to dig deep into the very fiber of what makes you a photographer.
 Whether you’re a beginner and you’re starting to explore what that means for you, or if you’re a seasoned shooter, this workshop tour is for all levels of shooters.
-My goal is to inspire and challenge you to create a body of work that only you can create, no matter your level of photographic experience.
+You’ll be inspired and challenged to create a body of work that only you can create, no matter your level of photographic experience.
 There will be up to six students, and with that, there will be at least six different points of view on how to best photograph our locations.

 Shooting and post-processing: My go-to motto is to “get it right in camera,” as much as possible.
 With that said, I do try to keep post processing to a minimum, but sometimes you just have to go all out.
 We’ll be talking about the scene as we are shooting and I’ll help you understand how to shoot a scene according to what your end goal is.
 This may slow us down a bit.
 And to me, that’s just fine.
 I’d rather get it right, as much as possible, and focus on the meaning and purpose of the image over a “spray and pray” approach.
 We’ll then have opportunities to look at some of what you created and we’ll do everything from light weight editing in Lightroom to pushing the heavyweight adjustments that requires Photoshop.
 I’ve been teaching this stuff for 11 years, however, I’m sure all of us will have opportunities to learn from everyone else as well.
 That’s one of the great benefits of a workshop!